Salmon-Computer-Vision/DVR-motion-parallel/README.md

 ## Install

-On windows, download and install [Anaconda](https://www.anaconda.com/), whereas other systems can just use python3 `pip`.
+### Windows

+Download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/).

+Miniconda is a more lite version without the extra GUI applications.

-On Windows, hit the Window key and search for "Anaconda Prompt" and open that terminal.
+Hit the Windows key and search for "Anaconda Prompt" and open it.
+A terminal prompt will appear.

-Run the following to create a new environment:
+Enter the following to create a new environment:
 ```
 conda create --name dvr-motion
 ```

-Run the following to activate the environment (You must do this everytime you close the terminal):
+Enter the following to activate the environment (You must do this everytime you close the terminal):
 ```
 conda activate dvr-motion
 ```